anzwdev/al-code-outline/README.md

 * `Sort Procedures in the Active Project`: sorts procedures in the current project
 * `Sort Properties in the Active Editor`: sorts properties in the current editor
 * `Sort Properties in the Active Project`: sorts procedures in the current project
+* `Sort Customizations Property in the Active Editor`: sorts Customizations property values in the current editor
+* `Sort Customizations Property in the Active Project`: sorts Customizations property values in the current project
 * `Sort Report Columns in the Active Editor`: sorts report columns in the current editor
 * `Sort Report Columns in the Active Project`: sorts report columns in the current project
 * `Sort Table Fields in the Active Editor`: sorts table fields in the current editor